-The provision of more operational ambulances can provide greater coverage of emergency medical services.
-The Stellenbosch municipal area had a total of 6 ambulances servicing the region, which translates to 3 ambulances per 10 000 people in 2020.
+Provision of more operational ambulances can provide greater coverage of emergency medical services.
+Stellenbosch has 3 ambulances per 10 000 inhabitants in 2019 which is above the district average of 2 ambulances per 10 000 people.
 It is worth noting that this number only refers to Provincial ambulances and excludes all private service providers.